 PROFESSIONAL / COMMUNITY ACTIVITIES

 Mr. Fuentes is committed to public service as proven through his community, civic and volunteer work.
-Most recently, he was re-appointed by Governor Rick Scott to the Board of Trustees of Miami Dade College, the largest and most diverse college in the nation.
-He was also asked to serve as Chairman of the Governmental Affairs Group of the Greater Miami Chamber of Commerce where he has played a key role in engaging the Chamber to support the High-Speed Rail and Miami’s Port Tunnel Project and numerous other Legislative Issues that impact South Florida.
-He also serves on the Executive Committee of the Greater Miami Chamber of Commerce.
+He currently serves as a member of the Board of Directors for the United Way of Miami-Dade, Board Member of the Greater Miami Chamber of Commerce and Chairman of United HomeCare Services.
+He has served on the Board of Trustees and was elected Vice Chair of Miami Dade College, the largest and most diverse college in the nation.
+He has served on the executive board of the Chamber of Commerce and has served as Chairman of the Governmental Affairs Group where he played a key role in engaging the Chamber to support the High-Speed Rail and Port Miami’s Tunnel Project and numerous other legislative issues that impact South Florida.